Tauqeer-Code-Craft/WriteRoom/README.md

 # Writeroom

-Writerrom is a collaborative document editor built with **Next.js** that provides a **Google Docs**-like experience with real-time collaboration, authentication, and document management.
+WriteRoom is a collaborative document editor built with **Next.js** that provides a **Google Docs**-like experience with real-time collaboration, authentication, and document management.
 It supports features such as live cursors, comments, rich text editing, and document organization, making it a perfect tool for teams and individuals alike.

 ## Features